Kartikey03/Pathology-Management-/README.md

 python main.py
 ```

-**Explore the GUI:**
+## Explore the GUI
-- Once the application is running, explore the user-friendly GUI to manage patient records and payments efficiently.
+Once the application is running, explore the user-friendly GUI to manage patient records and payments efficiently.

-**Contributions**
+## Contributions
-- Contributions are welcome!
+Contributions are welcome!
 If you find issues or want to add features, please create a pull request or open an issue on the GitHub repository.
-- Thank you for using the Pathology Lab Management System!
+Thank you for using the Pathology Lab Management System!
 If you have any questions or feedback, feel free to reach out.